 The National Brownfields Coalition is a unique, non-partisan alliance that advocates for policy change and funding to responsibly clean up and reuse underutilized or environmentally-impacted land.
 We educate, advocate, and convene stakeholders nationally to advance brownfields redevelopment and thriving communities.

 More information about the National Brownfields Coalition can be found here.
-If you have any questions about the Coalition, please contact Franklin Thornton at fthornton@smargrowthamerica.org_or Jean Hamerman at jean.hamerman@cclr.org.
+If you have any questions about the Coalition, please contact Kennedy O'Dell at kodell@smartgrowthmerica.org or Jean Hamerman at jean.hamerman@cclr.org